Boral Cement Works Berrima

 Construction of the Cement Works began in late 1927 and first operations started in May 1929.
 The neighbouring town of New Berrima was originally established in 1928 as housing for employees of the site.

-Operating with one kiln (No 6), the Works takes limestone delivered by rail from the Boral Marulan South Limestone site and, after blending with other materials, burns it at high temperature to produce 'clinker'.
+Operating with one kiln (No 6), the Works takes limestone delivered by rail from the Boral Marulan South Limestone Mine and, after blending with other materials, burns it at high temperature to produce clinker.

-The clinker, in the form of pellets, is ground to produce the cement 'powder' and products with which consumers are familiar.
-The site employs around 145 people in operational and administrative roles.
+The clinker, in the form of pellets, is ground to produce the cement powder and products with which consumers are familiar.
+The site employs around 115 people in operational and administrative roles.